sunpho84/e-snort/README.md

 I believe it's easier to write generic code and short-circuit when needed.

+DONE
+---
+Move external variabiles to a specific file

 TODO
 ---
+Change flags to polymorphic struct, name it options put each option in an object which initializes and install in a list, then put the aliver last Move Mpi to namespace
 Enable threads
 Enable vectorization
 Enable memory